La Llorona: Guatemala

+Ecuador

+Throughout Latin America, there are various versions of the folktale of La Llorona.
+The Ecuadorian version often features a woman known as either La Llorona de Los Ríos (The Crying Woman of the Rivers) or La Llorona de Los Andes (The Crying Woman of the Andes) depending on the region.
+In this story, she lost her lover and, in desperation, drowned her children in a river.
+She now cries uncontrollably and searches the riverbanks for her missing children.
+Many similarities exist between the traditional Mexican version of La Llorona, in which many people are familiar with.
+Nonetheless, one of its main focuses is the environment of Ecuadorian rivers and mountains.
+The Ecuadorian La Llorona is known for her connection to rivers, like the Guayas River, where locals say they can hear her somber cries at night.
+The tale of La Llorona warns kids about disobedience and the importance of avoiding bodies of water and locations at night, similar in other versions around the world.

 United States

 In the Southwestern United States, the story of La Llorona is told to scare children into good behavior, sometimes specifically to deter children from playing near dangerous water.
 Also told to them is that her cries are heard as she walks around the street or near bodies of water to scare children from wandering around, resembling the stories of El Cucuy.
 In Chumash mythology indigenous to Southern California, La Llorona is linked to the nunašɨš, a mythological creature with a cry similar to that of a newborn baby.
+It is a very popular story.

 Venezuela

 The tale of La Llorona is set in the Venezuelan Llanos during the colonial period.
 La Llorona is said to be the spirit of a woman that died of sorrow after her children were killed, either by herself or by her family.
 Families traditionally place wooden crosses above their doors to ward off such spirits.

+Spain

+The tales of La Llorona are seen differently in Spain, as detailed in Elvira, La Llorona published by José Maria León y Domínguez, a Jesuit academic from Cadiz.
+The tale begins with a woman named Elvira who experiences a devastating life which slowly led to her transformation into the spectral figure La Llorona.

 Other mythologies

 In Eastern Europe, the modern Rusalka is a type of water spirit in Slavic mythology.
 They come to be after a woman drowns due to suicide or murder, especially if they had an unwanted pregnancy.
 Then they must stay in this world for a period of time.

+The Greek legend of Jason and Medea also features the motif of a woman who murders her children as an act of revenge against her husband, who has left her.